nrfconnect/sdk-nrf/samples/wifi/shutdown/README.rst

 Overview
 ********

-The sample can demonstrate Wi-Fi shutdown and achieve the lowest possible power consumption in the nRF5340 SoC.
+The sample can demonstrate Wi-Fi shutdown and achieve the lowest possible power consumption in the Host SoC.
 The sample:

 1. Initializes the Wi-Fi driver.
 #.
 Scans for available Wi-Fi networks to verify that the Wi-Fi driver is operational.
 #.
 Brings down the Wi-Fi network interface, which automatically directs the Wi-Fi driver to power down the nRF70 device.
 #.
-Puts the nRF5340 SoC in the lowest possible power consumption mode.
+Puts the Host SoC in the lowest possible power consumption mode.

 User Interface
 **************

 Button 1:
-   Wakes up the nRF5340 SoC, brings up the Wi-Fi network interface, which automatically directs the Wi-Fi driver to power on the nRF70 device.
+   Wakes up the Host SoC, brings up the Wi-Fi network interface, which automatically directs the Wi-Fi driver to power on the nRF70 device.
    The sample then scans for available Wi-Fi networks to verify that the Wi-Fi driver is operational.

 Button 2:
    Brings down the Wi-Fi network interface, which automatically directs the Wi-Fi driver to power down the nRF70 device.
-   The nRF5340 SoC is put into the lowest possible power consumption mode.
+   The Host SoC is put into the lowest possible power consumption mode.

 Building and running